Welcome Back MESA Students ~ Spring 2018!

 for updates and deadline notifications from the universities.
 Make sure to stay connected

 to the MESA program as you prepare to transition to the next level (exciting!).
-We
+The

 We look forward to seeing all you wonderful people in the MESA Center soon.
 If there